I think we're up to audio sound by number one, number four.

 I mean, there's no way.

-But she's see, everybody is making the same mistake.
+But she's, see, everybody is making the same mistake.

 Yeah.

-Elizabeth Warren of prayer.
+Elizabeth Warren, the prayer.

-Uh John Kerry said he may think about getting back in.
+John Kerry said he may think about getting back in.

-Yeah, I had heard that too.
+Yeah, I had heard that.

 We already know that.